 Online Masters Degree in Child and Family Development: Program Info

 Several schools offer online master's degree programs in child and family development.
 In many programs, most courses can be taken online.
-These programs are designed for working professionals, so students can usually access video lectures and class assignments as their schedules permit.
 Some programs are hybrids with online and on-campus classes.
 Many programs also require a supervised practicum.

-The degree usually requires about two years of full-time study.
 Students get a foundational knowledge of human development, with a focus on children and adolescents.
-They look at family dynamics and relationship issues.
-The master's program also includes courses in research methods, and some programs require a thesis.
+They look at family dynamics and relationship issues as well as courses in research methods.
+Some programs require a thesis.

 Students who complete a master's program in child and family development can work in many fields including daycare centers, social service agencies or in healthcare facilities.
 Anyone wishing to work as a counselor must meet their state's licensing requirements.